Home AI/ML Semi-Supervised Learning Explained: Pseudo-Labeling, FixMatch, and More

 MixMatch High ~88% Strong with limited tricks Many moving parts; sensitive to sharpening temperature

-FixMatch Medium ~95% Simple, state-of-the-art, broadly applicable Global threshold can stall on hard classes
+FixMatch Medium ~95% Simple, current best, broadly applicable Global threshold can stall on hard classes

 FlexMatch Medium-high ~95.5% Per-class dynamic thresholds; handles curriculum More hyperparameters